csula/cs454-winter-2016/project/README.md

 * Ranking with TF-IDF: Your application must integrate this score into the ranking algorithm
 * Ranking with Link Analysis: Your application must integrate this score into ranking algorithm
 * Your application must clearly show three scores: TF-IDF, link analysis, and combined scores
-* Your application should provide a way to weight between the two ranking algorithms.
+* Your application should provide a way easily vary  between the two ranking methodology

 ## Part 3